lennertderyck/cutlery.js/README.md

 ```

 ### getFormData(node)
-Returns a Map object with all the data from a form, using the FormData api so you don't have to manually get all the elements from a form and get there values.
+Returns a Map object with all the data from a form, using the FormData api, so you don't have to manually get all the elements from a form and get there values.

 **node**: <node> set the formelement where you want to collect the input-data from